 I mean, I guess I could have roasted some tofu on a vertical spit.
 That would be weird, but I could do it.
 But as long as I’m getting rid of the meat in the recipe, I might as well get rid of the cooking method too.
 Let’s throw out the baby and the bathwater.
 But maybe instead of throwing the baby, we could gently move the baby and then pour out the bathwater.
 That’s probably better.

 Before grilling the veggies, I marinated them in a tangy lemon-olive oil sauce.
 The veggies will soak up the sauce pretty quickly, so you can heat up your grill while they’re marinating.
-I use an indoor grill that has ridges on it instead of grates so I don’t have to worry about the veggies falling through, but if you’re using an outdoor grill, you’ll want to use a vegetable basket (that’s an affiliate link!).
+I use an indoor grill that has ridges on it instead of grates so I don’t have to worry about the veggies falling through, but if you’re using an outdoor grill, you’ll want to use a vegetable basket.
 They’ll only take a few minutes to cook, although the exact time will vary depending on the type of grill you use.

 I like to throw the pita bread on the grill after the veggies are done to warm it up a little bit so it’s easily bendable.
 Pile the veggies on the bread, then top it with chopped tomatoes and romaine lettuce, and a drizzle of tzatziki or Creamy Cucumber Dill Sauce.
 Don’t forget to wrap the bottom half of your Grilled Veggie Gyros with foil for that authentic restaurant style experience—and also because these gyros are a little bit messy.
 At least they have that in common with the original!